-(a) Background information
+Background information

-The NYERI COUNTY GOVERNMENT- EXECUTIVECar Loan Scheme is a revolving, fund established pursuant to the

-Salaries.and.Remuneration.Commission.(SRC).circular.NumberSRC/ADM/CIR/1/13/VOL.111(128)dated17th.Dece mber.2014,SRC/ADM/CIR/1/13/VOL.111(130)dated29thJanuary,2015,SRC/ADM/CIR/1/13/VOL.111(142), of 25th August, 2016 and NYERI COUNTY GOVERNMENT- EXECUTIVE Car Loan and Mortgage Scheme Fund Regulations .2017 ; Kenya Gazette Supplement No.14 dated 22nd November,2017.Section 167 of the Public Finance Management (PFM) Act 2015 mandates the administrator of public funds with the preparation of annual financial statements.

-For proper management of the fund and as advised by the SRC in the circular under the reference, The County governmentadopted the PFM regulations 2016 to guide in the operationalization of the fund.
-As advised by the SRC and as provided for under regulation 16 of the said regulations, the CountyGovernment Service Board appointed a banking institution to manage the fund.
+The Nyeri County Government Executive Car Loan and Mortgage Schemes is a revolving fund established pursuant to the Salaries and Remuneration Commission.
+(SRC) circular number SRC/ADM/CIR/1/13/VOL.111(128) dated17th December 2014, SRC/ADM/CIR/1/13/VOL.111(130) dated 29th January 2015, SRC/ADM/CIR/1/13/VOL.111(142), of 25th August, 2016 and Nyeri County Government Executive Car Loan and Mortgage Scheme Fund Regulations 2017; Kenya Gazette Supplement No.14 dated 22nd November 2017.
+Section 167 of the Public Finance Management (PFM) Act 2015 mandates the administrator of public funds with the preparation of annual financial statements.
+For proper management of the fund and as advised by the SRC in the circular under the reference, the County Government adopted the PFM regulations 2016 to guide in the operationalization of the fund.
+As advised by the SRC and as provided for under regulation 16 of the said regulations, the County Government appointed a banking institution to manage the fund.

-The fund is under the management of financial institution i.e. Family Bank-Nyeri Branch.
+The fund is under the management of financial institution i.e. National Bank Nyeri Branch.
 The role of the bank is to provide administration services for the fund.
 This includes recovery of instalments and maintenance of members loan details.

-The SRC in its circular reference SRC/ADM/CIR/1/13 Vol.III (128)dated 17th December 2014 provided guidelines for access of car loan and mortgage benefits by state and public officers.
-Arising therefrom, the County Executive Committee Member for Finance signed the Regulations on 3rd November, 2017 a) Principal Activities b) Fund Administration Committee
+The SRC in its circular reference SRC/ADM/CIR/1/13 Vol. III (128) dated 17th December 2014 provided guidelines for access of car loan and mortgage benefits by state and public officers.
+Arising therefrom, the County Executive Committee Member for Finance signed the Regulations on 3rd November, 2017.
 The fund is wholly owned by the County Government of Nyeri and is domiciled in Kenya.